 Sadly, an alarmingly high number of people were killed in this square during the movement and the Square was closed, it has now reopened as locals aim to go back to a normal life, but travellers to this city should keep an eye on this situation.

 Al Shaheed Martyrs Monument

 A visit to a striking monument dedicated to the memory of the Iraqi soldiers who died in the 1980 Iraq-Iran war will leave you in awe, as will the beautiful, complex mind behind the guy who designed it.
 Check out this quote of substance from the creator, Ismail Fatah Al Turk:

 It’s hard to imagine how much of a battering the place has taken in the last 15 years.
-The last attack, killing 21 and seriously injuring 45, was claimed by ISIS so the security is seriously tight – no phones, cameras or digital watches allowed in this sacred building.
+The last attack, killing 21 and seriously injuring 45, was claimed by ISIS so security is seriously tight; no phones, cameras or digital watches are allowed in this sacred building.